-Recognizing the critical role of BIPOC* organizations, the Charlotte Martin Foundation continues to make it a priority to partner with organizations doing progressive work specifically in the areas of youth education and climate change, with a special emphasis on serving communities of color.
-Three years ago, we created a fellowship designed around researching BIPOC led organizations within our 5-state region that align with our priorities.
-We recognize that private funding is inequitably given to white-led organizations and we want to show our commitment to redistributing resources to non-dominant, BIPOC organizations.
+Recognizing the critical role of BIPOC* organizations, the Charlotte Martin Foundation continues to make it a priority to partner with organizations doing progressive work specifically in the areas of youth education. culture, athletics and climate change, with a special emphasis on serving communities of color.

 We see ourselves as stewards of the resources at the Charlotte Martin Foundation.
-As we lean more fully into our values, we realize that we cannot do this without acknowledging why communities of color are under-served and under-resourced in this country.
+We know we cannot do this work without acknowledging why communities of color are underserved and under-resourced in this country.
 This is by design.
-We live on Indigenous land, stolen land which was gained by national genocide.
-Inequality is greater because of the free labor on the backs of Black bodies.
-We can no longer pretend that this is not the truth, and, indeed, how our country was built and created.
-The one thing we can do is acknowledge this history in the way we decide to do the work.
+We live on Indigenous land that was stolen through national genocide.
+Our society experiences inequality to this day because of the labor that was stolen from Black people.
+We refuse to pretend that this is not the truth, and, indeed, how our country was built and created.
+We will never hesitate to acknowledge this history in the way we decide to do the work.

 Sincerely,